-We continue to endeavour to meet and surpass our goals in providing support services for anyone in Western Australia whose lives have been affected by breast cancer.
-At the time of writing this report, the COVID-19 pandemic continues to create uncertainty.
-Breast Cancer Care WA, like many great causes, anticipates that the pandemic may continue to impact fundraising events; however, the Directors and CEO are confident that ongoing sound financial management will maintain support services delivery at current levels, and that the organisation will move strongly into the future.
+We continue to endeavour to meet and surpass our goals in providing support services for all Western Australians whose lives have been affected by breast cancer.
+The Directors and CEO are confident that ongoing sound financial management will maintain support services delivery at current levels, and that the organisation will move strongly forward.